-In September 2006 we started a Forest Experience to benefit the families and children of the Centre.
+In September 2006 we started a Forest Experience to benefit the families and children of the nursery.
 Our Forest Experience, which illustrates our principles, is to provide awe inspiring matter, challenge, adventure, and ecology.
 This outdoor agenda moves very much beyond the basic outline of the Early Years Foundation Stage (EYFS).
-We have three forest sites and now all children spend a day at the forest every week finding freedom and adventure.
+We have the use of three forest sites and now all children spend a day at the forest every week finding freedom and adventure.
 We purchased a minibus for forest trips in January 2011.

 Here at Redcliffe we have food at the heart of what we do every day.
 The children explore food in our children's kitchen, eat healthy home cooked meals for lunch and tea and visit the allotment at Windmill Hill City Farm.
 In 2006 we founded our Creative Food Project which is now threaded throughout the whole Centre.
 We were presented with the Bristol Food Hero award in 2013, Jamie Oliver said of Redcliffe Food Project “What Redcliffe Nursery School does for food and eating is absolutely beautiful”

 Professional development is key and Redcliffe’s teaching staff are highly qualified in Early Years education practices and are in close touch with and, in some cases contributing to, the development of teaching practices for this age group on an international level.
 Many of our teaching leadership have completed, or are in the process of completing, masters level studies in Early Years education practices – a fact that displays a deep commitment to excellence within their practice.
 We are also a research base and support research projects and see the need for theory as well as practice as we strive for early years to be a true profession.
-In March 2013 we became a National Teaching School.